artikozel/decred-articles/English/backtothesource/part1-backtothesource.md

 If, for some reason, the script does not automatically attach you to the **dcrwallet** session, you can do this manually with the `tmux at -t dcrwallet` command.

 This concludes this part of the tutorial.
 In the next installment we will go over some basic wallet operations performed in the command line, keeping our node up-to-date, as well as some benefits of using our always-on Decred node on our Raspberry Pi, so stay tuned for more command line goodness!

+#### Acknowledgements

+Thanks to @jz for writing the now-classic guide for setting up solo staking and hot voting wallets, now the backbone of the [solo proof-of-stake voting](https://docs.decred.org/advanced/solo-proof-of-stake-voting/) section of our docs.
+Without his guidance none of the Decred Node tutorials would have ever existed.

+Thanks to @karamble for showing me that the Decred experience does not end at the graphical user interface.